 One of the most common causes of non-specific bands is incomplete blocking.
 Blocking buffers are used to prevent primary and secondary antibodies from binding to the membrane, or anything other than the protein of interest.

 Some blocking buffers mask epitopes on your target, which decreases the binding of the primary antibody.
 This can make your target protein difficult to detect without long exposure times and, thus, reducing signal-to-noise.
 In addition, general blocking buffers such as milk or BSA are not designed to prevent non-specific binding of primary antibodies to other lysate proteins.

 Issue: Low Antibody Specificity

-Some primary antibodies have low-specificity for your protein of interest.
-To address this, perform the primary antibody incubation step at 4°C to help decrease non-specific binding of your antibody.
+Perform the primary antibody incubation step at 4°C to help decrease non-specific binding of your antibody.
 Running additional purification steps on your primary antibody or generating new antibody can also help.
 It may also be helpful to use a wide comb so there is room to add more of your protein¹.